 Your abstract is simply an overview of your research and what your dissertation discusses.
 You can think of your abstract as a movie trailer, it allows people to know an overview of your dissertation without them having to read the whole paper.
-The abstract of your dissertation should be written last, once you have completed the main body of your dissertation.
+The abstract of your dissertation should be written last, once you have completed the main body of your dissertation research.

 However, it can be tricky to fit your whole research summary into one or two paragraphs.
 This article gives some tips on how to write your dissertation abstract and what you need to include.